-With Ryan Gosling's 34th birthday on Nov.
-12, we're looking back on his time in the Hollywood spotlight.
-He's been winning hearts and weakening knees for two decades, charming fans on screen and off with his witty one-liners and swoon-worthy smirk.
+Ryan Gosling has been winning hearts and weakening knees for two decades, charming fans on screen and off with his witty one-liners and swoon-worthy smirk.
 Back in the early '90s, he captured the crowd's attention at a talent show before bringing his smooth moves to The Mickey Mouse Club.
 From there, Ryan became a teen heartthrob, a romantic leading man, and a fan favorite so lovable that people actually petitioned for him to be People's 2011 Sexiest Man Alive.
 Most recently, Ryan became a dad.
 Actually, let's rephrase that — Ryan is officially a hot dad.
-In honor of his approaching birthday, go all the way back to Ryan's adorable days on the Disney channel to see his heartthrob evolution from adorable crooner to Hollywood's hottest DILF.
+Let's go all the way back to Ryan's adorable days on the Disney channel to see his heartthrob evolution from adorable crooner to Hollywood's hottest DILF.

 Source: Getty/VALERY HACHE/AFP

 For a 1991 talent show, Ryan belted out "When a Man Loves a Woman" before dancing alongside his sister and busting a serious move to "Everybody Dance Now."

 He had the whole smolder thing down pat, too.